 - in assessing the need for and the amount of impairment losses on intangible assets, property, plant and equipment, and inventories;

 - in determining the useful life of non-current assets;

 - in classifying leases;

-- in the recognition and measurement of defined benefit pension obligations, provisions for tax, and other provisions; and
+- in recognising and measuring defined benefit pension obligations and other provisions;

 Information on leases can be found in the sections on leases / short-term rentals, leased assets, rental assets and other property, plant and equipment in this note.

 Defined benefit pension obligations are calculated on the basis of actuarial parameters.
 As differences due to remeasurements are taken to other comprehensive income (loss), any change in these parameters would not affect the net profit for the current period.
 For further details about sensitivity analysis in relation to the impact of all significant assumptions, please refer to the information about the retirement benefit obligation in note .